 The College has determined an anticipated cost for the requested services.
 After selection of the most qualified firm based upon the RFQ's Evaluation Criteria, the fee negotiation phase of the procurement will begin and shall include the Proposer's true estimated cost to perform the work irrespective of the College's budgeted funds for this work.
-The estimated total construction budget for this project is between 3.1M to 3.6M.
-In addition to the new building, this figure includes site preparations, infrastructure, parking, landscaping, irrigation, and other necessary site improvements.
-The estimated budget must include the entire GMP, including preconstruction services, estimated cost of the work and CMGC fee.
+The estimated total construction budget for this project is 13M.
+In addition to new and renovated/expanded building space, this figure includes site preparations, infrastructure, parking, landscaping, irrigation, and other necessary site improvements.
+The construction GMP must be within the estimated budget, which includes preconstruction services, estimated cost of the work, and CMGC fees.
 The estimated construction budget does not include A&E fees, furniture and equipment, owner contingency, SDCs, permitting, and other "soft costs" associated with the project.

-The total project funding allocated for this project is approximately \$5.1M.
-The project will be designed and constructed through bond funding and a state grant.
-As a result of a strict budget, the pre-construction design phase will need to value engineer as necessary to create a design with the funding available for construction.
-A Personal Services Contract with a not-to-exceed amount will be negotiated with the successful Proposer.
+The project will be designed and constructed through college funding and a state grant.
+As a result of a strict budget, the pre-construction design phase will need to value engineer as necessary to create a design within the funding available for construction.
+A Professional Services Contract with a not-to-exceed amount will be negotiated with the successful Proposer.